An introduction to modern AI representation systems and problem-solving techniques.

 - Paper Structure

 In this paper we will look at some different definitions of intelligence and at the concept of intelligent agents.
-As a way of focusing on the hard problems to be solved in AI, we will do some practical work with LEGO robots, concentrating on the issue of how to get information about the world and how to make use of it.
+As a way of focusing on the hard problems to be solved in AI, we will do practical work on appropriate systems (for example, LEGO robots have been used in the past), concentrating on the issue of how to get information about the world and how to make use of it.
 We will consider techniques for machine learning and probabilistic reasoning.
 Almost every human ability results from learning from experience: we will look at how these learning processes can be modelled computationally.

 Topics to be considered include: